packgenome/PackGenome-Artifacts/README.md

 sh nonpack_eval.sh
 ```

-We calculate the FPR, TDR of all rules on the NPD dataset.
+We calculate the FPR, TDR of all rules on the NBPD dataset.
 The evaluation result would be stored in the `Evaluation/result/acc_npd.txt` .

 ### (E4): Comparison on LPD1 [time required 10 minutes]